sthussain98/capp-30239-static/milestones/static-proposal.md

 Size: 24,957 rows, 70 columns

 The data are in wide format: each row is unique to a country and a specific financial indicator.
 If an indicator is disaggregated (for example, by gender or income), rows are further distinguished by those categories.
 Indicator values are stored in columns for each year.
 The data can also be easily downloaded as csv.

+## Questions

+1. Both the World Bank and the IMF have published reports using this data which includes visualizations, is that okay or does this project need to focus on something not done before.